realianamx/404LIC/README.md

 Note:
-This Contract Is Originaly Deployed By "MYST" Project.
+Note: This Contract Is Originally Deployed By "MYST" Project.
 We Just Modified It.